Stizerg/Spacemesh-logs-management-for-Ubuntu/README.md

 You can adjust this path as you like, also you can add path to multiple nodes, for example:<br />
 /home/<user>/spacemesh/node1/*.log ~/node10/*.log /mnt/disk/node10/*.log {<br />

--
-weekly - log files will be rotated once a week. "daily" is also useful if you've got a lot of logs<br />
+_weekly - log files will be rotated once a week. "daily" is also useful if you've got a lot of logs<br />
 maxsize - log files will be rotated when the size of file reaches specified amount, in my case I set 20MB.
 It will ignore "weekly" if file size hits 20MB within a week<br />
 missingok - ignores the error if log file is missing<br />
 rotate - keeping a set amount of files before removing them<br />
 compress - compressing rotated logs<br />
 dateext - adding a date stamp to the name of files<br />
 copytruncate - makes a copy before compressing and then truncates original file, prevents the errors from the node<br />
-notifempty - doesn't rotate the log if it's empty<br />
+notifempty - doesn't rotate the log if it's empty<br />_
--

 Next step is to create a state file, where logrotate saves information about it run: logrotate ~/spacemesh/logrotate.conf --state ~/spacemesh/logrotate.state